Earth Regeneration Fund

 Work on the fund began in the Spring 2021 with the formation of an advisory council to manage donations.
 We gathered representatives from 15 local projects to create a framework for strategically investing $15,000 US into the community in participatory and transparent ways.
 As we work together at landscape scales, we become more skilled at cooperation in service to the entire bioregion.

-You can contribute to the Barichara funding ecosystem, which is organized around different broad themes: regenerative education; restoration of natural ecosystems; regenerative economy; cultural healing processes.
+You can contribute to the Barichara Funding Ecosystem, which is organized around different broad themes: regenerative education; restoration of natural ecosystems; regenerative economy; cultural healing processes.

 Cascadia Regeneration Fund